Bonyaha/Phonebook/README.md

 ### the second command (npm run deploy:full) run the first one and commit it to remote git repo

-node mongo.js password - command for adding a new document to the database (instead 'password' word paste your password from mongo db)
+node mongo.js password - command for interacting with the database (instead 'password' word paste your password from mongo db)

 MongoDb:
 url for connection: